PennLINC/grmpy2022/README.md

-# Documentation of the AWARE infrastructure for data collection in a mobile phenotyping project
+# Documentation of the BPD project
 ## About the theme
 This is a fork of just-the-docs.
 Just the Docs is &copy; 2017-2019 by <a href="http://patrickmarsceill.com"> Patrick Marsceill</a>.